-If your issues remain unresolved despite the involvement of Kids, you have the option to proceed to the SEND tribunal.
-You will be asked to produce a copy of a certificate at the SEND tribunal which will demonstrate whether you have sought to resolve your issue through mediation.
+If you involve Global Mediation but your issues remain unresolved, you have the option to proceed to the SEND tribunal.
+You will be asked to produce a copy of a certificate at the SEND tribunal to show that you have first sought to resolve your issue through mediation.

 For more information, email email@example.com or contact them on 01325 289 350.